PhantomCybernetics/ice_creds_receiver/README.md

-# ice_creds_receiver
+# TURN/STUN Credentials Receiver

-Receives and stores credentials used by the coturn server
+Receives and stores credentials sent from the Cloud Bridge used by the Coturn server